Basic things. Meatballs, tomato sauce and cheese. Put them together and you have meatballs a la Parmigiana.

 How to serve them?
 Speedy and I put the meatballs a la Parmigiana in buns.
 Slider style except that we used hamburger buns so we put two meatballs in each bun.
 But these meatballs are especially good with pasta.
 Make extra tomato sauce, tossed with pasta then top with these gorgeous meatballs.

-- 8 to 10 slices of cheese (I used mild cheddar)
+- 8 slices of cheese (I used mild cheddar)

 - Preheat the oven to 375F.